-His career included establishment of the Institute of Oceanographic Sciences at Sidney, B.C.
+His career included the establishment of the Institute of Oceanographic Sciences at Sidney, B.C.

 He was the Deputy Minister of Universities, Science and Communications in British Columbia, 1979-1984 and served as the founding Director of the Centre for Earth and Ocean Research at the University of Victoria (1987-1989).

 In 1988 Stewart studied the conditions around the world that influence changes in sea level.
-He noted that world-wide sea level had been rising at a rate no more than 1 millimeter per year for the past two centuries, and there were no natural or human-caused circumstances likely to change that rate for the next century.
+He noted that worldwide sea level had been rising at a rate no more than 1 millimetre per year for the past two centuries, and there were no natural or human-caused circumstances likely to change that rate for the next century.

 Stewart received the Patterson Medal of the Canadian Meteorological Society, the Sverdrup Medal of the American Meteorological Society and the Tully Medal from the Canadian Meteorological and Oceanographic Society.